Datum-Technology-Corporation/uvma_clk/index.md

 # About
-The Moore.io UVM Reset Agent is a critical component to all UVM test benches, including the clock monitoring capabilities.
+The Moore.io UVM Clocking Agent is a critical component to all UVM test benches, including the clock monitoring capabilities.

 # IP
 * [Download latest release (.tgz)](Todo)